 (ii) committed planned exploration expenditure, not yet incurred; and

-(iii) projected future exploration expenditure, if determinable;
+(iii) projected future exploration expenditure, if determinable.

-Revised listing particulars and CPR
+RLP and CPR

-12.10 If revised listing particulars are required, a CPR is not required provided the issuer’s annual report meets the disclosure in terms of 12.13.
+12.7 If RLP are required, a CPR is not required provided the issuer’s annual report meets the disclosure in terms of 12.10.

 Confirmation by CP or QRE

-12.11 If the listing particulars or circular contains mineral resource and mineral reserve information, the CP or QRE must confirm to the JSE that the listing particulars or circular contains no contradictions with the report, prior to the JSE granting approval.
+12.8 If the PLS or circular contains mineral resource and mineral reserve information, the CP or QRE must confirm to the JSE that the PLS or circular contains no contradictions with the CP or QRE report, prior to the JSE granting approval.

 Announcements

-12.12 (a) Any announcements by an issuer and issuers with substantial mineral or oil/gas assets, dealing with exploration results, mineral resources, mineral reserves or oil/gas activities must comply with the relevant codes in 12.2 and must include:
+12.9 Any announcements by an issuer and issuers with substantial mineral or oil/gas assets, dealing with exploration results, mineral resources, mineral reserves or oil/gas activities must comply with the relevant codes in 12.1 and must include:

-(i) the name of the CP, CV or QRE, and that such person has approved the information; and
+(a) the name of the CP, CV or QRE, and that such person has approved the information; and

-(ii) if the CP, CV or QRE is not independent of the issuer, clearly disclose the nature of the relationship or interest.
+(b) if the CP, CV or QRE is not independent of the issuer, clearly disclose the nature of the relationship or interest.